Jet ski: Sports

 PWC racing competitions take place around the world.
 There are several disciplines: closed circuit speed races, offshore speed races (offshore), endurance races, freestyle (freestyle) and freeride events.
 For all these types of events, with the exception of freestyle, there are at least two categories: saddle jets and stand-up jets.
 For speed races, gear is generally classified according to the degree of authorized modifications: minor modifications fall into the so-called "stock" category, intermediate modifications into the so-called "limited" category, and more extensive modifications into the category. known as "F1".
 In freestyle and freeride, these categories do not exist; rather, the competitors are classified according to the type of watercraft used (with stand-up or saddle).

 The sport is ruled by the World Powerboating Federation (Union Internationale Motonautique, U.I.M.) recognised by the International Olympic Committee.
 The current official world series, established in 1996, is the Aquabike World Championship.
 The sport is also established at the national level and is ruled by each national federation's member of the U.I.M.
 Aquabike World Championship is known among the motorsports with most different national entries for each competition, reaching up to 32 nationalities and 140 riders registered to compete in Italy in 2018.

 Other private competitions also exist, such as P1 AquaX, which is a personal watercraft racing series, first launched in the UK in May 2011 by London-based sports promoter Powerboat P1.
-The series attracted a mix of new and current racers to a new type of racing and in 2013, P1 rolled out a second series in the USA.
+The series attracted a mix of new and current racers to a new type of racing and in 2013, P1 rolled out a second series in the US.
 Such was the uptake that the original format needed revising to cope with the influx of new riders and by the end of 2015 over 400 riders from 11 countries had registered to compete in an AquaX event.

 In the United States, the main sanctioning bodies are the International Jet Sport Boating Association (IJSBA) and Pro Watercross (PWX).
 As of 2022, the sport is experiencing exceeding levels of fragmentation and conflict due to poor management of the sanctioning bodies and non-constructive competition between organizations.
 The IJSBA World Finals competition is traditionally held in Lake Havasu City, Arizona, in early October.
 The Pro Watercross World Finals are typically held in Naples, Florida, in November.